Maura Higgins: Television

 In June 2019, Higgins entered the Love Island villa for its fifth series.
 She entered the villa on Day 10 as a bombshell, reaching the final alongside Curtis Pritchard and finishing in fourth place.
 After leaving the villa, she began appearing regularly on This Morning, presenting an agony aunt segment.
 She also presented a two part series called "Maura's Ireland", which saw her travelling around Ireland showcasing the beauty of Ireland.
-In January 2020, Higgins won "TV Personality of the Year" at the Gossies Awards, held by Goss.ie.
-She was then announced as the red carpet host for The National Television Awards and was a guest panelist on Love Island: Aftersun.
+In January 2020, Higgins won "TV Personality of the Year" at The Gossies Awards, held by Goss.ie.
+She was then announced as the red carpet host for The National Television Awards and was a guest panellist on Love Island: Aftersun.
 In the same month, Higgins was a contestant on the twelfth series of Dancing on Ice partnered with Alexander Demetriou.
 She was eliminated in week 7 after losing the skate-off to Libby Clegg.
 In July 2020, Higgins fronted her own show on ITV2 titled Maura Higgins: You're Joking Me!.
-She was a guest panelist on Loose Women.
+She was a guest panellist on Loose Women.
 Her other television appearances include on The Late Late Show in Ireland and Jeremy Vine.
 She has also appeared on several celebrity game shows including Supermarket Sweep, Alan Carr's Epic Gameshow, Celebrity Juice, I'll Get This and The Wheel.